roshiroku/namira-ui/README.md

-# Namira
+# Namira UI

-Namira is a simple web interface designed for quick and secure image conversion.
+Namira UI is a simple web interface designed for quick and secure image conversion.
 With Namira, you can easily convert images between popular formats without uploading your files to a server, ensuring full transparency and privacy.

 ## Features